How does Security and verification works?

 Security challenges increase in complexity when moving from theory to engineering.

 The Zentra system may contain bugs during the engineering process.
-However, the strength of decoupling consensus from computation is that the blocks are frozen by the underlying L1 or L2 network.
-As a result, Zentra can fix bugs, replay all transactions from those blocks, and recover the correct state, consistent with the deterministic guarantees of State Machine Theory.
+However, the strength of decoupling consensus from computation is that the blocks are frozen by the underlying world computer while we retain OS Layer autonomy.
+Zentra can fix bugs, replay all transactions, and recover the correct state; when the base chain is more centralized, we can still run decentralized indexers and collaborate with more decentralized L1s.

 Programming language security